Part 2: Objects and Properties

 6. ECF Velocity Alignment with Radial Constraint

-Set the Nadir alignment back to ECI velocity constraint
+Setting the Nadir alignment back to ECI velocity constraint

 1. Return to RGT_Sat's () properties () Basic - Attitude page.

-2. Change the Basic Type: back to Nadir alignment with ECI velocity constraint
+2. Change the Basic Type back to Nadir alignment with ECI velocity constraint

 3. Click OK.

-Update the Local Satellite Database
+Updating the Local Satellite Database

 You must connect to the internet to update your satellite database.

 There are times when you need to look at older data or you want to use local files such as your own TLE file.
-In this section, we'll use an archived database.
+In this section, you'll use an archived database.
 You must be connected to the Internet to utilize this source.

 1. Open the STK_Objects_Properties's () properties ().